Stock Up, Stock Down: Pound-for-Pound Rankings After UFC 273April 12, 2022

 Stock Up, Stock Down: Pound-for-Pound Rankings After UFC 273

-UFC 274 went down in front of a raucous crowd in Phoenix, Arizona, on Saturday night.
+UFC 273 went down on Saturday night inside the packed VyStar Veterans Memorial Arena in Jacksonville, Florida.
 That means it's time for another update to B/R's pound-for-pound UFC rankings.

 Men: Nos.
 10-6

 8. Dustin Poirier

 7. Charles Oliveira